KostasValeckas/PyLongslit/paper.md

 # Pipeline

 The figure below shows an overview of the pipeline structure.
+The inspiration for pipeline architecture is taken from the very popular (but no longer maintained) IRAF [@IRAF].
 In a broad sense, there are three stages of the data processing.
 The first stage is to process all raw data to obtain calibrated 2d spectra.
 Then, the calibrated spectra can be processed further by employing cosmic-ray removal, cropping of spectrum and sky-background subtraction.